luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

-If you want to do some steps manually, for example if an error occurs during compilation, you need to define at least HOME3P variable, which must point to the top level 3rd_party directory.
+If you want to do some steps manually, for example if an error occurs during compilation, you need to define at least HOME3P variable, which must point to the top level 3rd_party directory and should be defined as an absolute path.

 A note about root privileges/sudo password: